Cayenne

-Cayenne (/keɪˈɛn/; [kajɛn]; Kayenn) is the capital city of French Guiana, an overseas region and department of France located in South America.
+Cayenne (/keɪˈɛn/; [kajɛn]; Kayenn) is the prefecture and capital city of French Guiana, an overseas region and department of France located in South America.
 The city stands on a former island at the mouth of the Cayenne River on the Atlantic coast.
 The city's motto is "fert aurum industria", which means "work brings wealth".
-Cayenne is the largest francophone city of the South American continent.
+Cayenne is the largest Francophone city of the South American continent.

-In the 2020 census, there were 151,887 inhabitants in the metropolitan area of Cayenne (as defined by INSEE), 65,956 of whom lived in the city (commune) of Cayenne proper.
+In the 2021 census, there were 151,103 inhabitants in the metropolitan area of Cayenne (as defined by INSEE), 63,468 of whom lived in the city (commune) of Cayenne proper.

 History

-Ignored by Spanish explorers who found the region too hot and poor to be claimed, the region was not colonized until 1604, when the French founded a settlement.
+The Spanish explorers who first visited the area found the region too hot and therefore chose not to settle it.
+The region was not colonized until 1604, when the French founded their first settlement.
 However, it was soon destroyed by the Portuguese, determined to enforce the Treaty of Tordesillas.
-French colonists returned in 1643 and founded Cayenne, but were forced to leave once more following the Amerindian attacks.
+French colonists returned in 1643 and founded Cayenne, but were forced to leave once more following the attacks by the local Indigenous Amerindian population.
 In 1664, France finally established a permanent settlement at Cayenne.
 Over the next decade the colony changed hands between the French, Dutch, and English, before being restored to France.
+Cayenne was made a municipality in 1790.
 It was captured by an Anglo-Portuguese force in 1809 and administered from Brazil until 1814, when it was returned to French control.
 It was used as a French penal colony from 1854 to 1938.

 The city's population has grown dramatically over time, owing to high levels of immigration (chiefly from the West Indies and Brazil) as well as a high birth rate.